ERA-2022/PerSeO/README.md

     * Nominals or default values of design
     * Number of iterations
     * Number of particles
-    * Number of branches  <!-- Posiblemente se elimine -->
+    * Number of branches  <!-- Possibly removed -->
     * Description of simulation and relevant information
     * Reports what you need for the fitness function

-    This information will be used as parameters for initializing the optimization with a later view method.
-Follow the next example:
+    These parameters will be used in the optimization initialization method as shown below:
     ```
     exe = "C:/Program Files/AnsysEM/AnsysEM19.0/Win64/ansysedt.exe"
     save = "C:/Users/Astrolab/Documents/Ansoft/"